 Should I Try a Memory Foam Mattress?

 Should I try a memory foam mattress?
 When buying a memory foam mattress there are a few details to look for.
 The density should be at least 3lb – 5lb.
 It is your body heat that softens and molds the mattress and that takes a few minutes.
-Make sure you choose open cell memory foam for breath-ability and a cooler mattress.
+Make sure you choose open cell memory foam for breathability and a cooler mattress.
 If you choose a lower density mattress because it feels softer right away, you would be giving up long-term support.
-The ideal mattress would be ten inches of premium memory foam for conformance with a high density foam base for firm support.
-You will find that low-density memory foam is cheaper to buy but you will sacrifice support.
+The ideal mattress would be 10-12 inches of both premium memory foam for conformance and a high density foam base for firm support.
+You will find that low-density memory foam is cheaper to buy but you will sacrifice support and will start sagging quickly.
 Don’t let the pretty covers impress you.
-Most memory foam mattresses that sell for less than $400 in queen, will likely not last too long.
+Most memory foam mattresses that sell for less than $300 in queen, will likely not last too long.
 A good night’s sleep means good total body support.
 All memory foam mattresses can use a foundation, floor, box-spring, adjustable bed or platform frame.

 A few memory foam mattress companies have begun adding gel to their foam composite.
-The belief is that gel is cooling and for those who complain of “sleeping hot” the idea is attractive.
-It is true that at first the gel infused mattress will feel cooler to the touch.
-Common sense will tell you that once you are in bed, the gel will warm right along with the memory foam.
-You will pay more for a gel infused mattress.
-Gel is used for support, not cooling…look at Dr. Scholl’s insoles.
-Do they discuss how the gel will keep your feet cooler?
-If you find you are too warm while sleeping, consider your bed coverings.
+The belief is that gel is cooler and for those who complain of “sleeping hot” the idea is attractive.
+It is true that the gel infused mattress will feel cooler to the touch and combined with the right memory foam will keep you cooler.
+Overall gel memory foam is cooler, but you will pay more for a gel infused mattress.
+If you still find you are too warm while sleeping, consider your bed coverings.
 Use breathable fabrics like pure cotton for bedding and your own nightclothes.
 If you are still using a feather down comforter that holds heat in switch to cotton blankets.

 This website is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 Live & Sleep is not responsible or liable for any diagnosis made by a user based on the content of this website.
 Always consult your own GP if you’re in any way concerned about your health.